OliveiraRyan/ryanoliveira.ca/README.md

 ## TODO
 * Make nodes background black -- **DONE**
 * Less nodes & make nodes move slower -- **DONE**
-* Mobile - Particle-js nodes are not working for the entire screen in portrait
+* Mobile - Particle-js nodes are not working for the entire screen in portrait (Possibly linked to Name not being centered properly)
 * Make Navbar black (same color as the particles-js background)
 * Make the bottom edge of the Navbar have a shadow
 * Make Navbar faded & fade in after scrolling down